The following trails are groomed for fat biking in the winter. They are listed in order of difficulty, from the easiest to the most difficult.

 Westside and Backside: 3 miles/6 miles round trip, intermediate, singletrack and ski trail.
 Westside and Backside are two parts of the same trail connecting the Birkie Start to Timber Trail.
 Westside begins on the east side of the Great Hall at the Birkie Start area, behind the propane tank, and runs south for almost 2 miles.
 Backside is shaped like a lollipop, with Westside meeting it at the top of the lollipop and the stick connecting to Timber Trail.
 The first part of Westside is the most technical, with a few short, steep climbs.
 The trail then transitions to ski trails until you reach the stick.
 The east side of the Backside loop is very hilly.
 The west side of the loop is fairly flat.
 The stick is moderately hilly.
 Please stay on the “bike lane” part of the trail on shared-use sections.
 Access: Birkie Start on McNaught Road.

 Big Fat Loop (BFL): 14 miles, intermediate, singletrack, double track, snowmobile trail and road.
 The Big Fat Loop (BFL) is a winter-only trail using forest roads and two short sections of snowmobile trail to link Makwa and Seeley Pass to the Seeley Hills trails.
 It has some moderately technical singletrack sections and moderate climbing.
-Access: Hwy OO and Old OO.
-From Hwy OO, it rides best counter-clockwise, starting with Seeley Pass; turn left a few hundred yards past the Janet Road intersection; follow the signs across OO and through the woods until you reach Frindt Road; turn right on Frindt Road; turn left on Old OO and follow it to the Seeley Hills trailhead; follow the Seeley Hills trail to the southernmost part of the trail; turn left and follow the signs across Thannum Fire Lane and continue to Snowmobile Trail 31; follow the signs on the snowmobile trail for 1000 yards; turn left and follow the signs to Phipps Fire Lane; follow the signs to the right for 50 yards, then turn left and follow the Makwa Trail back to OO.
+Access: Either Hwy OO Trailhead or Old OO at the Seeley Ski Trail.
+From Hwy OO, it rides best counter-clockwise, starting with Seeley Pass; turn left a few hundred yards past the Janet Road intersection (S2); follow the signs across OO and through the woods until you reach Frindt Road; turn right on Frindt Road; turn left on Old OO and follow it to the Seeley Hills trailhead; follow the Seeley Hills winter trail to the southernmost part of the trail; turn left and follow the signs across Thannum Fire Lane, then cross Snowmobile Trail 31 and follow the signs to Phipps Fire Lane; follow the signs to the right for 50 yards, then turn left and follow the Makwa Trail back to OO.
+For a longer, more challenging ride, try riding it clockwise and include another 4 to 5 miles of the Seeley Hills Trail.

 Seeley Pass: (Winter map) Up to 12 miles each way/24 miles round trip, intermediate, 100% singletrack.
 Seeley Pass is 24 miles long if you go all the way to the High Point and back.
 It is moderately technical with a significant amount of climbing.
 It crosses several fire roads with opportunities to bail out.
+Access:.
+Hwy OO Trailhead.
 Secondary trailhead on Boedeker Road.

-Hatchery Creek: 8.9 miles with 1, 2, 4, 6, and 7 mile cut-offs, intermediate to difficult, 100% singletrack.
+Hatchery Creek: 9 miles with 1, 2, 4, 6, and 7 mile cut-offs, intermediate to difficult, 99% singletrack, 1% shared ski trail.
 Hatchery Creek is perhaps the second most technical trail being groomed in the area.
 This trail gets lots of foot/snowshoe traffic near the trailheads.
 Please be watchful for walkers and respect their right to the trail.
-Biking is not allowed on the groomed ski trails except for a few short portions near each trailhead.
+Biking is not allowed on the groomed ski trails except for a few short portions of shared trail near each trailhead.
+Access: Hatchery Creek Trailhead or Mosquito Brook Trailhead.